This is an image of Miranda.

 Uranus' Moons and Rings

 fascinating moons and a complicated ring system.
-The ring is a completely different form of ring than the one around Saturn or Jupiter.
-At Uranus there is a very obvious partial ring, or "ring
+The ring system is a completely different form of ring system than that found at Saturn or Jupiter.
+At Uranus there is even a very obvious partial ring, or "ring arc".

 The moons are, in order; Cordelia, Ophelia, Bianca, Cressida, Desdemona, Juliet, Portia, Rosalind, Belinda, and Puck.
-These moons are part of a group called the "Small Moons".
+These moons are part of a class of moons called the "Small Moons".
 Icy moons of Uranus are; Miranda, Ariel, Umbriel, Titania, Oberon, Caliban, and Sycorax.
 In 1999, four more Uranian moons were found.
 They include Prospero, Setebos, Stephano and 1986 U 10.

 You might also be interested in: